Eugène Goyet: Career

 Foulques de Villaret, grand maître des hospitaliers de Saint-Jean de Jérusalem de 1307 à 1327, c.
 1841, Salles des Croisades, Palace of Versailles.

 Having shown an aptitude for drawing, Goyet was sent at the age of eighteen to Paris to receive formal training.
 Eugène ranked at the top of his class of sixty students at the atelier of Antoine-Jean Gros.

 At some point Goyet's parents also moved to Paris, with the family taking up residence at 3 Rue de l'Abbaye.
 Father and son were to have a close lifelong relationship, residing at the same address and working in the same studio.
-They made their debuts at the Paris Salon in the same year, 1827, when Jean-Baptiste was 48 and Eugène was 29.
+They made their debuts at the Paris Salon in the same year, the Salon of 1827, when Jean-Baptiste was 48 and Eugène was 29.
 From that point, both Goyets regularly had works selected for exhibition in the Salons, as did Eugène's wife, Zoé, a portrait artist who specialized in pastels.
 Eugène exhibited 52 paintings at the Salon from 1827 to 1857.

 Eugène Goyet exhibited a portrait of his father at the Salon of 1833 (the year Jean-Baptiste turned 54), where it received a silver medal for portraiture.
 "A striking resemblance, great vigor of effect and execution, conscientious drawing," wrote one critic, "such are the principal qualities that can be seen in the portrait of M. J.-B. Goyet painted by M. E. Goyet, which recalls the fine portraits of the Flemish school."
 When the portrait was shown in Lille the next year, it was called "one of the most remarkable works of our salon."
 This portrait was in the atelier on Rue de la Chausée-D'Antin at the time of Eugène's death and may have been included in the estate sale of 1857, but its current location is unknown.

 In 1837, after the Goyets moved to 25 Rue de la Chausée-D'Antin, they set up their studios next door at number 27, where Eugène and Zoé also taught drawing and painting to female students.
-At least one graduate of Zoé's atelier exhibited at the Paris Salon, in 1864.
+At least one graduate of Zoé's atelier exhibited at the Paris Salon, at the Salon of 1864.